 12. Job Opportunities For Hypnotherapists In Australia

-Hypnotherapists usually collaborate with other health professionals in private clinics, multidisciplinary clinics, hospitals, physicians' offices, or healthcare settings.
+Hypnotherapists collaborate with other health professionals.
+They work in private clinics, multidisciplinary clinics, hospitals, physicians' offices, or healthcare settings.

 Some run their practice from a home office and offer hypnotherapy services to clients in a homely and relaxed environment.